mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 )
 ```

-### The Rationale Behind CSS-in-JS

-CSS-in-JS makes machines handle the tasks we humans are not good at.
-By doing so, it increases your confidence in the code.
-You can add, change and delete CSS without unintended consequences.
-You avoid the ["append-only stylesheet"](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) without complex tooling or decades of experience.
+Primarily, CSS-in-JS boosts your confidence.
+You can add, change and delete CSS without unexpected consequences.
+You avoid the ["append-only stylesheet"](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/)automatically, without complex tooling or years of experience.

-If you are working on the styling of a component, you can be sure your changes will not affect anything else.
-If you delete the component, you also automatically delete its CSS.
+If you are working on the styling of a component, your changes will not affect anything else.
+If you delete the component, you automatically delete its CSS.

 <Lesson
   title="Confidence"
-  body="Add, change and delete CSS without unintended consequences."
+  body="Add, change and delete CSS without unexpected consequences."
 />

 This confidence boost is especially vital for teams.
-Not everybody has the best understanding of CSS, and CSS-in-JS ensures a whole class of bugs (e.g. name collision) cannot happen.
+Not everybody has a comprehensive understanding of CSS and deadlines can get in the way of quality.
+With CSS-in-JS your codebase stays clean and you avoid common CSS frustrations (e.g. class name collisions).

 <Lesson
   title="Better Teamwork"
-  body="Make common mistakes impossible and lighten your seniors' code review load."
+  body="Keep your codebase clean and avoid common bugs, no matter the experience level of the team members."
 />

 Since styles are bound to a specific component, you always know what is affecting it.
 You can come back two years after first writing some code and you will know exactly what is going on.